20. Objects II — More on Methods

 To address this, we write another magic method —

-method is called whenever we need a string representation of our objectprint(some_sphere)
+__repr__method is called whenever we need a string representation of our objectprint(some_sphere)will automatically call itstr(some_sphere)will call itrepr(some_sphere)will call it too

 Based on what the object is, there may be a very natural way one would want to represent the object as a string